 Okinawan.
 Ryukyuan.
-Loochoo.
+Loochooan.

-Mariko is a half Okinawan American living on Abenaki land in Vermont, USA.
+Mariko is a bi racial Okinawan American living on Abenaki land in Vermont, USA.
 She is an interspiritual practitioner of earth-based spirituality and is deeply interested in identity, culture, and how we all weave the global web of change.
 She is a blend of introverted introspection and extroverted ecstaticness depending on her environment.
 Follow along on her Instagram here.

 Erica is a graphic designer and illustrator and has become interested in how art and design plays a role in social and cultural impact.
 When she is not in front of a computer, she enjoys being outdoors and doing activities such as hiking/camping, and dragon boating.
 Find some of her work on Instagram here.

 Tori is currently a digitization specialist at a museum and was raised on Kanaka 'Ōiwi land (Oʻahu).
 She is a co-creator of of the Shimanchu Visual Archives and is interested in creating space for Shimanchu-Ryukyuans to gather resources and make archival histories more accessible for the community.
 She is 5th generation whose ancestors are from Ginoza and Henza.